secretstartups/handbook/content/handbook/engineering/infrastructure/core-platform/systems/geo/process.md

 On an ongoing basis, the PM and EM will meet to discuss the work that is currently active, and queue prepared items for development.

-In this process, prepared items will be given the label "geo::active", which will pull items into the Build board.
+In this process, prepared items will be given the milestone label along with `workflow::ready for development`, which will pull items into the Build board.

 Part of the ongoing prioritization and scheduling effort includes providing answers to these questions